qiime2/qiime2.github.io/docs/_sources/tutorials/moving-pictures.txt

 Differential abundance analysis
 -------------------------------

 Finally, we can quantify the process of identifying taxa that are differentially abundance (or present in different abundances) across sample groups.
 We do that using ANCOM (`Mandal et al. (2015)`_), which is implemented in the ``q2-composition`` plugin.
 ANCOM operates on a ``FeatureTable[Composition]`` artifact, which is based on relative frequencies of features on a per-sample basis, but cannot tolerate frequencies of zero.
 We work around this by adding a pseudocount of 1 to every count in our ``FeatureTable[Frequency]`` table.
 We can run this on the ``SampleType`` category to determine what features differ in abundance across our sample types.
+This step may take about 5 minutes to complete.

 .. code-block:: shell